We'll Come To You

 How Do I File a Claim Under the False Claims Act?

-An experienced whistleblower attorney like the ones at the Louthian Law Firm can assess your case and help you file the necessary disclosure statement with the government if you have a valid case.
+An experienced whistleblower attorney like the ones at The Louthian Firm Accident & Injury Lawyers can assess your case and help you file the necessary disclosure statement with the government if you have a valid case.
 In some instances, the government will “intervene” or take part in your lawsuit.
 A qualified attorney can help you structure your claims in such a way that the government will be persuaded to intervene in your case, possibly increasing the likelihood that you will recover reward money.
 However, even if the government doesn’t decide to intervene, it might still be advisable to pursue your case without government involvement.

-For a free, confidential evaluation of your case, call the Louthian Law Firm today at 803-592-6231 or fill out the online consultation form.
+For a free, confidential evaluation of your case, call The Louthian Firm Accident & Injury Lawyers today at 803-592-6231 or fill out the online consultation form.

 available 24/7